Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Surface recovery from samples

 We illustrate this approach in the context of recovering 3D shapes from noisy point clouds in Fig. \ref{illu3dsurf}.
 The data sets are obtain from AIM@SHAPE \cite{AIM}.
-We note that the direct approach, where the null-space of the original noisy feature matrix, often results in perturbed shapes.
-By contrast, the nuclear norm prior is able to regularize the recovery, thus yielding shapes that are closer to the original shapes.
-The parameters of the algorithm are tabulated in Table \ref{parameters}.
+We note that the direct approach, where the null-space vector is calculated from the noisy feature matrix, often results in perturbed shapes.
+By contrast, the nuclear norm prior is able to regularize the recovery.